yashdev9274/yashdev9274/README.md

 - I am building [BuildersChain](https://github.com/BuildersChain) community.
 - I am a Community member at [EddieHub](https://www.eddiehub.org/)
 - I have Co-founded [BuildersChain](https://discord.com/invite/cRjhjFRRre) a community focused on Open-Source, Web3 Development and Data Science and Cloud filed.

+Services I Offer as a Freelancer:

+1. Full-stack web development: Building dynamic and responsive web applications using the latest technologies and frameworks.

+2. Web3 development: Creating decentralized applications (dApps) and integrating blockchain technology into existing projects.

+3. Open-source advocacy: Contributing to and promoting open-source projects, fostering collaboration and innovation within the developer community.

+4. Technical writing: Crafting clear and concise documentation, tutorials, and articles to help developers understand complex concepts and technologies.

+5. Content creation: Developing engaging and informative content in various formats, such as blog posts, videos, and social media posts, to educate and inspire the tech community.

 </td><td valign="top" width="25%">